ThisNicknameIsTaken/VerilogFromTruthTable/README.md

 1) To create verilog module from truth table you should input at least two required arguments:

     * --pi - path to source truth table file;
-    * --po - path to save output verilog module;
+    * --po - path where to save output verilog module;

     ![image](https://user-images.githubusercontent.com/32493975/97477721-a6221500-1958-11eb-804d-1a8676cab986.png)